specklesystems/speckle-docs/user/installing.md

 ::: tip 🙌 IMPORTANT
 This guide assumes you have a **Speckle Account**.
-If you don't, just register on our [free XYZ Speckle server](https://speckle.xyz).
+If you don't, just register on our [General Availability Speckle server](https://app.speckle.systems).
 :::

 ## Download